 - Pour the batter into the prepared muffin tins until about 2/3 full.
 Sprinkle each muffin with crumble topping.

-Bake muffins as directed in recipe.
+Freeze For Later: Bake muffins as directed in recipe.
 Let cool completely.
-Then put in freezer safe bag or container and store for up to 3 months.
+Then place in a gallon-sized freezer bag or container, seal tightly, and store for up to 3 months.

-Thaw muffins overnight in the refrigerator or warm in the microwave.
+Prepare From Frozen: Thaw muffins in the refrigerator or warm in the microwave.